 MDMG meets in October and February to discuss issues relating to deer management on the Island.
 The timing of the next meeting, to which the general public are invited, is on the right of this page.

 Does 21st October - 15th February

 If you have been involved in a road traffic accident involving deer, please let us know.
 We like to record these so that we can help prevent accidents in the future.

-The next Meeting of the Mull Deer Management Group is on 15th October 2017 at The Salen Hotel, 12.30.
+The next Meeting of The Mull Deer Management Group will be at the Salen Hotel on the 11th February 2024 at 12.30.